310mc/https-310mc.github.io-tl/source/_posts/scout/hurray_normal_day.md

 You start to really miss your family when you’re away from them, but being near them 24/7 starts to get annoying, too, doesn’t it…

-I wish I could let the New Year pass like anyone else, but I got tired of my parents bossing me around about preparations and such--
+I wish I could let the New Year pass like anyone else, but I got tired of my parents bossing me around about preparations and such—

 So, after carrying over the vegetables to the school cafeteria like I always do, I came here to get a ball in my hands instead of going home…